Why Gentle Parenting Often Results in a Train Wreck

 2. Talk about feelings and help your child recognize their emotions.

-I don’t have an issue with this either, except to say that choosing when to talk about feelings is important.
-You’ve probably heard of the ancient poem that starts with “To everything there is a season” and continues with “A time to weep, and a time to laugh; a time to mourn, and a time to dance,” and on it goes.
-Point being, there are some times when it’s not appropriate for me to share my feelings, and the same goes for your child.
+I don’t mind this either, but it’s important to choose when to talk about feelings.
+You have likely heard of the ancient poem that begins with “To everything there is a season” and goes on to say, “A time to weep, and a time to laugh; a time to mourn, and a time to dance.”
+The point is that there are certain times when it is not appropriate for me to share my feelings, and the same applies to your child.

 3. Validate their feelings… Children who are not “allowed” to express how they feel will learn that it’s not safe to express emotions.
 They’ll learn to push those feelings down inside of themselves.
 They’ll still feel the feelings, of course, because we can’t stop ourselves from feeling.
 Instead, they will keep shoving those feelings deeper and deeper down until they can’t fit any more emotions in there.
 And then they’ll explode.
 All those feelings they haven’t been allowed to express will bubble up to the surface, and they’ll lash out.